Skip to main content

 Jazz

 Often used as a nickname, Jazz is now quickly finding its own place as a given name.
-Fans of this particular classic genre of music can show their true dedication by giving their little one this unique name.
+Fans of this particular classic genre of music will show their true dedication by giving their little one this unique name.

 Lyra

 Lyra, like Lyric, is from the Greek word lyre and is also a constellation name taken from the lyre of Orpheus.
-Lyra is possibly a bit more mainstream for parents who want to stay away from Lyric but still want to evoke the same musical feelings with their baby name.
+Lyra is possibly a bit more mainstream for parents who want to stay away from Lyric but still want to evoke the same musical feelings with their baby’s name.
 Singer Ed Sheeran and his wife Cherry recently named their new daughter Lyra.

 Zamir